abarnert-pg/abarnert-pg.github.io/PGEngineHTTP.md

         NSLog(@"got failed HTTP %d with error %@", agent.request.responseStatusCode, agent.request.error);
     }];
 </code></pre>
-<p>There are a handful of similar methods for post, for get/post body/post files with a slew of extra parameters for controlling things like retry behavior, and for building a structure of all those parameters in advance and then making a request with them, but the basic idea is the same.</p>
+<p>There are a handful of similar methods: one similarly short one for post, four with a slew of extra args for get/post body/post files/arbitrary request, and one for explicitly building a structure full of args and making a request with that.
+But the basic idea is the same for all of them.</p>
 <p>Notice that, even though this is a class method constructor, there’s almost never any reason to actually use the constructed object that’s returned.
 The same object is passed into the callbacks, which is where it’s actually used.
 And even there, the only thing you want to do with it is get the request object.
 (There is one exception to all of this, in <code>AssetManager</code>—but it relies on peeking under the covers and using ASIHTTP features.)</p>
 <h1 id="pgenginehttp"><code>PGEngine::HTTP</code></h1>
 <p>Here’s how you use the new C++ API to do the same thing:</p>